 The introduction of an era of Jawa motorcycles in India has seen a drastic fall in Royal Enfield Classic 350 model.
 Chennai-based Royal Enfield though has divested to several global markets to safeguard itself from the domestic slump.
 Also, the introduction of more premium and powerful 650 twins have been returning the company good revenue.

 The stage, though, is now wide open and based on Jawa’s success, several brands are planning to get a share of this pie.
-Here is a list of 5 motorcycles which can give Royal Enfield a run for its money:
+Have a look at these 5 retro-styled Royal Enfield competitors we would love to see in India.

 Benelli Imperiale 400 - Sino-Italian motorcycle to take Royal Enfield head-on